mircobe87/systemd-minecraft-server/README.md

  - **minecraft-server.service**: is the systemd unit file that define the service.

-Put the **server** script where you want than edit it setting the `WD` variable: make it to point to the server dedicated directory.
+Put the **server** script where you want than edit it setting the `WD` variable: make it to point to the server dedicated directory, also set up the `EXE` variable with the name of server jar file.

 Now you have to edit the `[Service]` section of **minecraft-server.service** file setting the `User`, `WorkingDirectory`, `ExecStart` and `ExecStop` properties: